Welcome To The Divide

 these enlightened lessons to guide your hands to tend to greater gardens than

-these graveyard ruins which now grow only a malevolence bereft of mercy.
+these graveyard ruins that now grow only a malevolence bereft of mercy.
 Grant

 unto this auteur only the forgiving faithfulness his God would so gladly give